odoo/owl/doc/store.md

 The first argument to an action method is an object with four keys:
 - `state`: the current state of the store content,
 - `dispatch`: a function that can be used to dispatch other actions,
-- `getters`: an object containing all getters defined in the store
+- `getters`: an object containing all getters defined in the store,
 - `env`: the current environment.
 This is useful sometimes, in particular if an action needs to apply some side effects (such as performing an rpc), and the `rpc` method is located in the environment.